Gabryxx7/AI_Dating/README.md

 The API is a reworked and extended version of: https://github.com/fbessez/Tinder

-So far this tool is nothing but a horrible Desktop version of Tinder.
+So far this tool is nothing but a horrible Desktop client for Tinder, but I am determined to keep working on this project!
+I swear I won't move on to the next random project as we all do!

 ### [WIP] List of features:
 - Download recommendations in the area